15 Tailbone Pain Exercises to Try for Coccyx Relief

 2. Cat Cow Pose

-The cat cow pose is one of the best poses for relieving both tailbone and pelvic pain.
-The reason being is that it releases your pelvic floor muscles to give the muscles more room to move comfortably.
+The cat cow pose is one of the best stretches for lower back pain.
+Cat cow releases your pelvic floor muscles to give the muscles more room to move comfortably.

 How to Do Cat Cow Pose